Lifespan: Tenshō 9 (1581) to 2/13 of Kanei 2 (1625)

 At this time, in addition to Masafuyu, there were five commanders of koshōkumi, or elite cavalry units, including Mizuno Tadamoto, Inoue Masanari, Itakura Shigemune, Naruse Masatake, and Ōkubo Noritaka.
 In the band of retainers of the Tokugawa family, he was affiliated with Ōkubo Tadachika.

-In 1611, at the funeral for Ōkubo Tadatsune (Tadachika’s lineal heir), after Masafuyu and Morikawa Masashige made an unannounced condolence call, he was transferred to the custody of Sakakibara Yasukatsu, a daimyō and the second head of the Sakakibara family.
+In 1611, at the funeral for Ōkubo Tadatsune (Tadachika’s lineal heir), after Masafuyu and Morikawa Shigetoshi made an unannounced condolence call, he was transferred to the custody of Sakakibara Yasukatsu, a daimyō and the second head of the Sakakibara family.

 In 1625, Masafuyu died at the age of forty-five.